T

 museum

-This museum is the former home of the Danish author Karen Blixen, famous for her book 'Out of Africa'.
-It offers a glimpse into colonial life and the history of coffee farming in Kenya.
+Explore the former home of the Danish author Karen Blixen, famous for her memoir 'Out of Africa'.
+The museum offers a glimpse into colonial life and the history of coffee farming in Kenya.

 4. Evening